On totally Lindel\"of spaces: A characterization of regular Alster spaces

-\begin{thm} If $X$ is an Alster space, then $X$ is totally Lindelöf. \end{thm} \begin{proof} Let $\mathcal{F}$ be a stable under countable intersections filter base on $X$.
-By Propostion \ref{FvG} in order to find a total stable under countable intersections filter base of $\mathcal{F}$ it is enough to find $K \subseteq X$ compact such that $\mathcal{F} \vee G_{\delta}(K)$ is a filter base.
+\begin{proof} Let $\mathcal{F}$ be a stable under countable intersections filter base on $X$.
+By Proposition \ref{FvG}, in order to find a total stable under countable intersections filter base extending $\mathcal{F}$, it is enough to find $K \subseteq X$ compact such that $\mathcal{F} \vee G_{\delta}(K)$ is a filter base.

-Suppose that for every $K \subseteq X$ compact we have that $\mathcal{F} \vee G_{\delta}(K)$ is not a filter base.
+Suppose that for every $K \subseteq X$ compact, we have that $\mathcal{F} \vee G_{\delta}(K)$ is not a filter base.

-Hence for each $K \subseteq X$ compact let $G_{K} \in G_{\delta}(K)$ and $F_{K} \in \mathcal{F}$ be such that $G_{K} \cap F_{K}=\emptyset$.
+Hence, for each $K \subseteq X$ compact, let $G_{K} \in G_{\delta}(K)$ and $F_{K} \in \mathcal{F}$ be such that $G_{K} \cap F_{K}=\emptyset$.
 We set which is an Alster cover of $X$.

 Since $X$ is an Alster space, there is $\langle K_{n} \mid n \in \omega \rangle$, a countable sequence of compact sets of $X$, such that $ \{G_{K_{n}} \mid n \in \omega\} \subseteq \mathcal{A}$ is a countable subcover of $X$.
 We have that $G_{K_{n}} \cap F_{K_{n}} = \emptyset$ for every $n \in \omega$, thus